 Reviewer, Medical Physics, Journal of Applied Clinical Medical Physics, and Radiation Measurements journals (2011-pres.)

 Member, American Association of Physicists in Medicine (2010-pres.)

-Motion Management, MR-Guided Radiation Therapy, Uncertainties in Radiation Therapy, Radiation Measurements
+Motion Management, Uncertainties in Radiation Therapy, Radiation Measurements

-Comparison of the recommendations of the AAPM TG-51 and TG-51 addendum reference dosimetry protocols.
-J Appl Clin Med Phys
+Comparison of the recommendations of the AAPM TG-51 and TG-51 addendum reference dosimetry protocols Journal of applied clinical medical physics

-McCaw TJ, Hwang MS, Jang SY, Huq MS
+McCaw TJ, Hwang M, Jang SY, Huq MS

-Development and characterization of a three-dimensional radiochromic film stack dosimeter for megavoltage photon beam dosimetry.
-Med Phys
+Development and characterization of a three-dimensional radiochromic film stack dosimeter for megavoltage photon beam dosimetry Medical physics

 McCaw TJ, Micka JA, DeWerd LA